 I'm doing something a little different with this year's honorable mentions section, devoting it to miscellaneous releases.
 Basically I'm listing albums that're live, limited, compiled, archival, or reissued – reasons why I feel they wouldn't really fit with the ones above.
 Also A Crow Looked at Me because I wouldn't consider it a personal favorite in Phil's catalog, but still think its concept and aesthetic deserve recognition.
 In other words, "I wouldn't feel right ranking it" meme.
 Anyway, the sorting is alphabetical and the lineup is arguably just as good as the actual Top 10.

 Thanks so much for reading.
-If you enjoyed this, you can find lists of pretty much all of my favorite albums since the '60s by clicking the button below.
+If you enjoyed this, below you can find the list I wrote last year.
 Other than that, happy holidays and New Year.

 12/7 Update: two honorable mentions added.